BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

 ```

 1. I am pointing to `yesPlease` in the `player_options` section.
-2. I am pointing as well to `yesPlease` in the `player_options` section.
+2. I'm also pointing to `yesPlease` in the `player_options` section.
-3. I get pointed from two texts in the `NPC_options` section.
+3. I get pointed on by two `NPC_options`.

+The following graph shows the paths through the conversation.
+Since there are two pointers assigned to the `whoAmI` option,
+the player can choose between one of the paths.

 !!! info "Conversation Flow Graph"
     ``` mermaid